SCIInstitute/UncertainSCI/docs/dev_docs/contribute.md

 ## Community Support

 A great way to start contributing to UncertainSCI is to post and answer questions on our [discussion board]<https://github.com/SCIInstitute/UncertainSCI/discussions>.

+We also have a mailing list <uncertainsci@sci.utah.edu>.
+To subscribe:
+ - send an email to <sympa@sci.utah.edu> with  `subscribe uncertainsci` in the body of the email.
+ - You will receive an email requesting confirmation of the subscription.
+ - Reply (no text needed) to the email to confirm submission.

+Now you're on the list and will receive updates and questions.
+You can also submit questions to the list once subscribed

+To unsubscribe from the mailing list:
+- send an email to <sympa@sci.utah.edu> with  `unsubscribe uncertainsci` in the body of the email.
+- You will receive a confirmation email confirming the unsubcription.

 ## Bugs and Features

 We  encourage users to report any bugs they find and request any features they'd like as a [GitHub issue]<https://github.com/SCIInstitute/UncertainSCI/issues>.
-If would like to tackle any issues, please volunteer or assign yourself on the issue.
+If would like to tackle any issues, please volunteer by commenting in the issue or [assigning yourself]<https://docs.github.com/en/issues/tracking-your-work-with-issues/assigning-issues-and-pull-requests-to-other-github-users>.

 ## Make a Tutorial